axibase/atsd/rule-engine/links.md

 ![](./images/inline-links.png)

-The URLs are automatically [inlined](#inline-links) in email notifications and in web notifications that support inline links.
+The URLs are automatically [inlined](#inline-links) in email notifications and in outgoing webhooks that support inline links.

 ## Reference